 - Cook wild rice according to package directions.

 - In a large bowl, stir together the cream cheese, butter, garlic, and Italian herbs until smooth and combined.
-Add in the wild rice and crab until combined.
+Gently fold in the cooked wild rice and crab until combined.

 - Cut a pocket horizontally in each salmon fillet to within a 1/2-inch of the opposite side, being careful not to cut all the way through.
 Fill with the wild rice mixture; secure with toothpicks.

 - Place fillets on the baking sheet.
-Brush with the olive oil; sprinkle with the salt and dill.
+Brush with the olive oil, then sprinkle with the salt and dill.